History:

 Outside we use ordinary bricks and claymortar (clay, sand and water).

-We consider, that the lifetime of ours stoves very often will be mutch longer, than the lifetime of the house that they serve.
+We consider, that the lifetime of ours stoves very often will be mutch longer, than the lifetime of the house which they serve.

 Technology: